 The sacristy of the Virgin Mary Parish is in possession of the oldest books in Ireland.

-St. Mary`s Church of Ireland has two entrances, one from Haymarket and the other from Church Street.
-The church is surrounded by a high wall, both gates are closed on weekdays.
+The Church has two entrances, one from Haymarket and the other from Church Street.
+It is surrounded by a high wall, both gates are closed on weekdays.
 However, behind the wall in front of the entrance to the church are numerous gravestones.
 The oldest grave in existence at the current St. Mary’s Cemetery dates from 1707 and is a tombstone erected in memory of Benjamin Bunbury of Killerig in Carlow.